Skip to Site Header Skip to Main Content Skip to Footer

 Should I Talk to a Doctor if I’m Constantly Overheating at Night?

 Absolutely!
-If you consistently experience nighttime sweats or feel excessively hot throughout the night, it's best to consult your primary doctor to rule out any underlying medical conditions.
-Remember to keep a journal, as it can assist your doctor when evaluating your health.
+If you consistently experience nighttime sweats or feel excessively hot throughout the night, it's best to consult your healthcare provider to rule out any underlying medical conditions.
+Remember to keep a journal, as it can assist your doctor when evaluating your health and understand why you are having trouble sleeping.

 Citations / Resources